 If you say you want to keep a financed car in your bankruptcy papers, the lender will send you a reaffirmation agreement with the same terms as your old deal.

 Negotiating the reaffirmation agreement.
 You have some negotiation leverage.
 The lender knows you can surrender the car and cancel all liability, and banks lose money on repossessions.
 Consider asking the lender to reduce the loan to the car's current value—all the lender can do is refuse.
-You can also ask your lender to incorporate past due payments into the agreement, but again, your lender is under no obligation to modify your payment when you're behind.
+You can also request that your lender incorporate past-due payments into the agreement.
+Still, again, your lender is under no obligation to modify your payment when you're behind.

 Your attorney can approve the reaffirmation agreement.
 Your bankruptcy attorney can sign the reaffirmation agreement attesting that it is in your best interests, which will let you avoid the hearing.
 The court will automatically approve it.